This article is the ninth in a series of biographies about members of the 32nd Station Hospital (and the second of four about the unit’s nurses).

 She was listed on the January 1, 1951 Official Army Register as having joined the service on May 20, 1942 and as being promoted to captain on May 20, 1949.
 She was listed in the January 1, 1956 Official Army Register as a captain who was 883rd on the Army Nurse Corps Promotion List.
 She was listed in the January 1, 1961 U.S. Army Register under her maiden name as being promoted to major on July 3, 1958.
 She is listed (under her married name) on the January 1, 1966 U.S. Army Register as retiring from the U.S. Army on December 31, 1962 at the rank of major.
 Her last residence was listed as Tulsa, Oklahoma.
 She is buried at Fort Gibson National Cemetery in Oklahoma.
 I have been unable to learn any further about her, not even her husband’s first name.

 As of December 31, 1943, she was listed as Supervisor, Medical Section with a rank of 1st lieutenant.
 She was promoted to captain as of August 17, 1944, but her assignment remained the same as of December 31, 1944.
-After Principal Chief Nurse Brammer left the unit in July 1945, Captain McCormick was designated the Chief Nurse, effective July 22, 1945, but this was after the unit ceased operations in Caserta.
-She was one of several nurses from the unit who is listed on a 7th Replacement Depot document from 1945 that lists her as returning to New York on October 4, 1945.
-Her home address was listed as Attleboro, Massachusetts on the roster.
+After Principal Chief Nurse Brammer left the unit in July 1945, Captain McCormick was designated the Chief Nurse, effective July 22, 1945.
+This was after the unit ceased operations in Caserta.
+She was one of several nurses from the unit listed on a 7th Replacement Depot document from 1945 that indicated that she arrived in New York on October 4, 1945.
+Her home address was listed as being in Attleboro, Massachusetts on the roster.

 I found a June 4, 1946 photograph in The Ithaca Journal (Ithaca, New York) with a photo of “Margaret M. McCormick, R.N., Plant Nurse” at the L C Smith & Corona Typewriters factory.
 The photo of her looks similar, but isn’t high enough quality to be sure.
 Unfortunately, Margaret M. McCormick is an exceedingly common name.

-Even with the Brooklyn, Rutland, Attleboro, and Ithaca leads, I was not able to find a certain record of her, though I have a guess that is admittedly a synthesis of the various leads.
-There was a Margaret M. McCormick who appeared on the 1930 census as a 25-year old trained nurse, born in Vermont but living in Brooklyn.
-Working backwards from that, she was likely the Margaret M. McCormick who appeared on the 1920 census as a 16-year old living in Pittsford Village in Rutland County, Vermont, the daughter of William and Mary McCormick (who were born in Vermont to parents who had immigrated from Ireland).
+Even with the Brooklyn, Rutland, Attleboro, and Ithaca leads, I was initially not able to find a certain record of her.
+Months after this article was first published, I developed a theory that was a synthesis of the various leads.
+A Margaret M. McCormick appeared on the 1930 census as a 25-year-old trained nurse, born in Vermont but living in Brooklyn.
+Working backwards from that, I determined that she was likely the Margaret M. McCormick who appeared on the 1920 census as a 16-year-old living in Pittsford Village in Rutland County, Vermont, the daughter of William and Mary McCormick (who were both born in Vermont to parents who had immigrated from Ireland).
 The census details are consistent with the birth record for Margaret Mary McCormick in Pittsford, Vermont on September 14, 1903.
 A Margaret McCormick with that date of birth died in Brooklyn, New York in December 1966.
 A death notice printed in The Palm Beach Post on December 6, 1966 stated: “Miss Margaret McCormick of Brooklyn, N. Y., formerly of 213 Southern Blvd., died Monday in Brooklyn.”
 The notice brought the line of inquiry full circle by adding: “Services and burial will be in Pittsford, Vt.”
-However the notice did not give any biographical details such as her being a nurse or World War II service that would make it possible to be certain of the match.
+The notice did not give any biographical details such as her being a nurse or World War II service that would make it possible to be certain of the match.

 Elizabeth Teresa McGaulley (Elizabeth McGaulley Mahar), N-723174 (July 5, 1904 – February 26, 1988)